 …that starts powering attached module(s) at dusk

-the Solar Lithium Ion Battery Charger is another mix ‘n match module in the Nifty Hobby Projects for LEDs series (tbc)
+the Solar Lithium Ion Battery Charger is another mix ‘n match module in the Nifty Hobby Projects for LEDs and Solar series

 Here’s a great article about it